Nine Yin ManualEverything About Age of Wushu

 Deping affects the user's parry in such a way, that they can parry in the middle of skillcasting, or while being crowd-controlled.

-In this example, you can see the player parry while being knocked down.
+In this example, you can see the player parrying, while being knocked down.

 In this example, you can see the player parrying in the middle of casting skills.